Amid coronavirus fears, Tokyo Olympic organizers try to dampen cancellation rumors | The Japan Times

 The mosquito-borne Zika virus also cast a shadow over the run-up to the 2016 Olympics in Rio de Janeiro.

 The larger problem for the Olympics could come with qualifying events in China and elsewhere being canceled or postponed.
-International federations will have to reschedule events and Chinese athletes could present extra challenges and need to be screened.
+International federations will have to reschedule events and Chinese athletes could present extra challenges and screening.

 World Athletics, the governing body of track and field, announced earlier in the week it was postponing the world indoor championships in Nanjing, China, until next year.
 The event had been scheduled for March 13-15.